michaelkotrous/tfr-data/README.md

 The FAA posts shapefiles for most TFRs that contain valuable information about the landarea and altitudes affected that R's XML package cannot scrape.

 Running the shell script after the R script will loop over the URLs where each active TFRs shapefiles are stored and download them using `wget`.
 The script in this repo places the shapefiles into directory `/tmp/` and then unpackage the archives in a specified directory.

+## Download TFR Data
+You can download my copy of the TFR data and shapefiles at this [webpage](https://www.michaelkotro.us/posts/downloading-faa-tfr-data-e20d56a) on my personal website.
+My dataset has TFR information and corresponding shapefiles dating back to September 20, 2017.

+You can use the files as the starting point for your own scraper or for analysis.

 ## Load the Data into R
 ```r